 Organizations are undoubtedly impacted by COVID-19, including how they report on their ability to assess, mitigate and report on risks of modern slavery.
 As per the guidance of the Australian Border Force, key steps that organizations can take to protect and support workers in their operations and supply chains can include:

-- Maintaining ongoing contact with third-party vendors and suppliers, this also includes honoring contracts where possible to reduce risks of worker vulnerability.
+- Maintaining ongoing contact with third-party vendors and suppliers; this includes honoring contracts where possible to reduce risks of worker vulnerability.

 - Engage with suppliers to understand how they are protecting their workers: